SniperReborn/testWebsite/content/_index.md

 <div class="home-box">

 Hi!
-My name is Taiga Momose and I am a massive gooner!
+My name is Taiga Momose.
+I'm a third year engineering physics student at UBC with an interest in mechatronics and aerospace.

 </div>